IngeborgArdoe/training/academy/data-model.md

 # Data Model in Genus
+**SESSION BY INSTRUCTOR:** *The instructor will start off by giving you a brief introduction to the topic.
+The session will include a review of the components that build a Genus application.*

 Now that you're familiar with the Genus Clients, we're going to have a look at the Data Model.